 - The site associated with the document,

-- A document or a set of documents for a particular set of queries, subjects or categories of searches, types of document corpora (e.g., general web versus product search documents), etc., but not for others.
+- A copy or a set of documents for a particular set of queries, subjects or categories of searches, types of document corpora (e.g., general web versus product search documents), etc., but not for others.

 Options on how long may permit a user to remove it for: